hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 ### Kubeflow Install steps

-Execute the below script if creating a new environment with terraform managed
+Execute the below script to create a new environment with terraform

 - Have a least 2 worker hosts
 - Use HPECP 5.1 (1289+ engineering build)